Craven District

-Craven is a local government district of North Yorkshire, England centred on the market town of Skipton.
-In 1974, Craven District was formed as the merger of Skipton urban district, Settle Rural District and most of Skipton Rural District, all in the West Riding of Yorkshire.
-The population of the Local Authority area at the 2011 Census was 55,409.
-It comprises the upper reaches of Airedale, Wharfedale, Ribblesdale, and includes most of the Aire Gap and Craven Basin.
+Craven was a non-metropolitan district in the west of North Yorkshire, England, centred on the market town of Skipton.
+The name Craven is much older than the modern district and encompassed a larger area.
+This history is also reflected in the way the term is still commonly used, such as by the Church of England.

-The name Craven is much older than the modern district, and encompassed a larger area.
-This history is also reflected in the way the term is still commonly used, for example by the Church of England.
+From 1974 until 2023, the name Craven was used for a separate local government district, formed originally as the merger of Skipton urban district, Settle Rural District and most of Skipton Rural District; all were historically in the West Riding of Yorkshire.
+Since 1 April 2023, the area has formed part of the new North Yorkshire Council unitary authority.
+The population of the Local Authority area at the 2011 Census was 55,409; it comprised the upper reaches of Airedale, Wharfedale, Ribblesdale, and includes most of the Aire Gap and Craven Basin.

 History

 Craven has been the name of this district throughout recorded history.
 Its extent in the 11th century can be deduced from The Domesday Book but its boundaries now differ according to whether considering administration, taxation or religion.